rizwan-kh/rizwan-kh.github.io/content/posts/docker-klar.md

 ---
 #### Usage
-Klar process returns if 0 if the number of detected high severity vulnerabilities in an image is less than or equal to a threshold (see below) and 1 if there were more.
+Klar process returns 0 if the number of detected high-severity vulnerabilities in an image is less than or equal to a threshold (see below) and 1 if there were more.
 It will return 2 if an error has prevented the image from being analyzed.

 Klar can be configured via the following environment variables: